renovatebot/renovate/docs/usage/configuration-options.md

 The labels only get updated when the Dependency Dashboard issue updates its content and/or title.
 It is pointless to edit the labels, as Renovate bot restores the labels on each run.

-## dependencyDashboardTitle

-Configure this option if you prefer a different title for the Dependency Dashboard.

 ## dependencyDashboardOSVVulnerabilitySummary

 Use this option to control if the Dependency Dashboard should have a section that shows the CVEs for your repository.